Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Step 3: Apply Mesh Tape (The Step Most People Skip)

-This is what separates a fix that lasts from one that doesn’t.
+This is the difference between a fix that lasts and one that doesn’t.
 Self-adhesive fiberglass mesh tape spans the crack and holds the joint compound together as the wall continues its tiny seasonal movements.

 Steps:

 Skip this step and your crack will likely come back within a season.
-Use this step and it’s permanent.
+Use it and the repair is permanent.

 Step 4: First Coat of Joint Compound

-- Make a second pass with the knife held flatter to scrape off excess.
-You want a thin coat that fully covers the tape — not a thick built-up ridge.
+3. Second pass with the knife held flatter to scrape off excess.
+You want a thin coat that fully covers the tape, not a thick built-up ridge.

 Step 5: Sand and Recoat

-- Once dry, sand the patch lightly with 120-grit on a sanding block.
-Don’t sand all the way back to the tape — you want a smooth surface, but you also want compound covering the tape.
+1. Once dry, sand the patch lightly with 120-grit on a sanding block.
+Don’t sand all the way back to the tape, you want a smooth surface, but you also want compound covering the tape.

-- Apply a second, wider coat of joint compound.
-This one should feather out another inch or two beyond the first coat in every direction.
+3. Apply a second, wider coat of joint compound.
+This one feathers another inch or two beyond the first coat in every direction.

 For perfectionists, a third thin coat may be needed if the patch is still visible.
 For most homeowners and most cracks, two coats is plenty.